vrunm/QA_squad_test/README.md

 is unanswerable.

 The dataset contains the columns
-id: a string feature.
+Id: a string feature.

-title: a string feature.
+Title: a string feature.

-context: a string feature.
+Context: a string feature.

-question: a string feature.
+Question: a string feature.

-answers: a dictionary feature containing:
+Answers: a dictionary feature containing:

 Leverage the two datasets in the following way:
 • train (129,941 examples): All taken from the official SQuAD 2.0 training set.